Rehearsal Venue / Times

 The Marlowe Ensemble

-This orchestra is an amateur group which meets weekly at West Lodge School in Station Road, Sidcup.
+This orchestra is an amateur group which meets weekly at Hurst Community Centre in Hurst Road, Sidcup.
 We play a wide variety of light orchestral music.
 The playing is mainly for our own pleasure with an occasional public performance.
 The atmosphere at our rehearsals is friendly and informal.

 Friday 8.30pm-10pm Mary Ward Centre, 42 Queen Square, London, WC1N 3AQ